-Sameer grew up in several small towns all over northern India.
-That multi-ethnic multi-lingual upbringing taught him how to adapt quickly to changing circumstances as well as the merits of employing multiple perspectives to aid understanding.
-He came to the US for graduate school over a decade ago and liked it enough to stay on.
-An avid reader, Sameer has a voracious appetite for the new and the interesting in multiple fields.
-Prior to his latest obsession with self-driving cars, he studied economics in spare time and now manages his own investment portfolio.
-He identifies himself as an incorrigible adventurer.
+I grew up in several small towns across northern India.
+That multi-ethnic multi-lingual upbringing taught me how to adapt quickly to changing circumstances as well as the merits of employing multiple perspectives to aid understanding of complex issues.
+An avid reader, I have a voracious appetite for the new and the interesting in multiple fields, e.g. economics, military history, philosophy, etc. I also find immense joy in working with people who are talented, iconoclastic, and original; consider working at Braiq if you are one.

 Ph.D.
 Psychology, University of California San Diego

 M.S.
 Computer Science, University of California Irvine